 Key aspects of diplomatic relations

 Since Latvia joined the EU in 2004, bilateral trade has been based on the free trade agreement between Switzerland and the EU.
-The volume of trade amounted to around CHF 221 million in 2016.
+Trade between Switzerland and Latvia amounted to approx. CHF 130 million in 2019.

 Cooperation in education, research and innovation